-The Foundation is exempt from federal income tax under IRC section 501(c)(3), though it is subject to tax on income unrelated to its exempt purpose, unless that income is otherwise excluded by the Code.
-The Foundation has processes presently in place to ensure the maintenance of its tax-exempt status; to identify and report unrelated income; to determine its filing and tax obligations in jurisdictions for which it was nexus; and to identify and evaluate other matters that may be considered tax positions.
-The tax years ended October 31, 2013, 2014, 2015, and 2016 are still open to audit for both federal and state purposes.
-The

-Foundation has determined that there are no material uncertain tax positions that require recognition or disclosure in the financial statements purposes.
+The Foundation is exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code, though it is subject to tax on income unrelated to its exempt purpose, unless that income is otherwise excluded by the Code.
+The Foundation has processes presently in place to ensure the maintenance of its tax-exempt status; to identify and report unrelated income; to determine its filing and tax obligations in jurisdictions for which it has nexus; and to identify and evaluate other matters that may be considered tax positions.
+The Foundation has determined that there are no material uncertain tax positions that require recognition or disclosure in the financial statements.